-As a matter of courtesy, CARE Ratings provides the client with a reasonable opportunity to seek a review on the rating action taken by it at the time of review/surveillance.
+As a matter of courtesy, CARE Ratings provides the client with a reasonable opportunity to seek a review on the rating action taken by it at the time of the review/surveillance.
 The appeal process should be concluded within the stipulated PR publication period.
-Such representation is placed before the External Review Committee (ERC) which considers the same and reviews the rating.
-However, once such a reasonable opportunity is provided by CARE Ratings, the decision in respect of the revision/ reaffirmation/ withdrawal of the rating is final and is binding upon the client and is made public by CARE Ratings.
-The ERC considering such appeals comprises members who are entirely different from the original committee which assigned the rating (which is under appeal) and at least 1/3rd of members are external, independent members.
+Such representation is placed before the ERC, which considers the same and reviews the rating.
+However, once such a reasonable opportunity is provided by CARE Ratings, the decision in respect of the revision/ reaffirmation/ withdrawal of the rating or revision in the outlook or placing on 'rating watch' is final and is binding upon the client and is made public by CARE Ratings.
+The ERC considering such appeals comprises members who are entirely different from the original committee which assigned the rating (which is under appeal) and at least one-third of the ERC members are external, independent members.

-6. Policy for assigning Provisional Rating
+6. Policy for assigning Provisional rating